lucasvanlierop/containerization-workshop/README.md

 Example add Nginx:
 `./bin/dcos marathon app add examples/nginx-with-ports-configured.json`

-Now deploy remotely using the CLI. you can use the configuration from the marathon configuration editor in JSON mode as a start.
+- Now deploy remotely using the CLI. you can use the app configuration from the app marathon configuration editor in JSON mode as a start.

+# Bonus assignments

 ## Setup central logging
 Each container potentially generates a lot of log information.
 For obvious reasons it's good to aggregate all these logs in one place instead of scattered over numerous containers.